IQEngine/IQEngine/README.md

 * Startup command needs to include --spa or react-router-dom wont work: `pm2 serve /home/site/wwwroot/build --no-daemon --spa`
 * Node 18
 * There needs to be a deployment slot called staging
+* within the github repo settings under Secrets and vars > Actions, there needs to be a Repository secret with AZUREAPPSERVICE_PUBLISHPROFILE...